CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 After filtering, we add direct and indirect components together and modulate albedo back to get the denoised illumination image.

+#### Filtering

 ### Spatiotemporal Variance-Guided Denoiser

 This part is implementation of the paper [SVGF].

+#### Pipeline

+The pipeline layout of SVGF is almost the same as EAW filter.
+However, since SVGF makes use of temporal accumulation, in each frame we need to generate an additional buffer -- motion vector.

 ### 1 SPP Input